projectglow/glow/docs/source/tertiary/pipe-transformer.rst

         :ref:`sharded VCF writer <infer-vcf-samples>`.
       * The complete contents of a VCF header starting with ``##``
       * A Hadoop filesystem path to a VCF file.
 The header from this file is used as the VCF header for each partition.

-The CSV input and output formatters accept most of the same options as the CSV data source.
-You must prefix options to the input formatter with ``in_``, and options to the output formatter with ``out_``.
-For example, ``in_quote`` sets the quote character when writing the input DataFrame to the piped program.

-The following options are not supported:

- - ``path`` options are ignored
- - The ``parserLib`` option is ignored. ``univocity`` is always used as the CSV parsing library.

 Cleanup
 =======